The Financial ROI of Employee Experience: Stats for Your Business Case

 - Essentials: foundational aspects of a good work environment that most organizations deliver on, such as fair pay and support for managers.

-- Emphasis: elements of EX that start to set apart high performers, such as ensuring employees feel included and are given a voice.
+- Emphasis: elements of EX that set apart high performers, such as ensuring employees feel included and are given a voice.

 - Excellence: the category that most differentiates high performers from average performers.
 In this group, organizations excel at instilling a sense of trust and creating a sense of drive among employees.